 When I read Matthew seven not long ago, it was like a dagger to the heart.
 I had this image in my mind like I was watching myself interact with others; like it was a movie.
 You see, it’s a lot easier to critique the actions and words you see and hear from others.
 But for some reason, the same standards don’t always get applied inwardly.
 I had a highlight (or low-light) reel run through my mind of several instances of how I mistreated others.
 They were subtle, but they made me feel ashamed.
 They made me feel like a hypocrite.

 Then I feel like the Lord persuaded me to view situations differently.
 A thought came to mind.
 What if I entered every conversation, and took every action, from the perspective of ‘what if this was said or done to me’?
 That can be the filter but it doesn’t stop there.
 I believe the words of Jesus are proactive.
-What I mean is, we should go out of our way to try and change to culture of speech and action.
+What I mean is, we should go out of our way to try and change the culture of speech and action.
 We should enter every conversation with the aim of speaking life, encouragement, truth, gentleness, and hope.
 That’s what we all want to hear right?
 We should also try to serve and love all because we all want that from others.
 So I leave you with the two questions that I’ve been wrestling with ever since my last encounter with Matthew seven.

 1-Are you saying the things you want to hear?